tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 ### Scala Gears version

-The interfaces of the Direct Style with Gears differ from the monadic one by their return type, which is a simpler `Either` data type, and by the fact they are **suspendable** functions, hence they require an Async context to be executed.
+The interfaces of the Direct Style with Gears differ from the monadic one by their return type, which is a simpler `Either` data type, and by the fact they are **suspendable functions**, hence they require an Async context to be executed.
+This is the first important difference: the `analyze` method, differently from the monadic version, doesn't return immediately the control; instead, it suspends the execution of the client until the result is available (though offering the opportunity to react to each update).
+This obeys the principle of **explicit asynchrony**: if the client wants to perform this operation asynchronously, it has to opt in explicitly, either using a `Future` or any other asynchronous construct (depending on the library used).
+Moreover, this interface is library-agnostic, meaning that it doesn't depend on any specific asynchronous library.

 ```scala
 trait Analyzer: